OKOYE-JOHNBOSCO-CHINAZAEKPERE/alx-pre_course/README.md

-ALX is very very tough and hard
+ALX is very very tough